AlexJReid/blog/content/posts/dynamodb-complex-queries-4/index.md

 ## Storage

 We will create a new partition for each `PRODUCT` by setting the partition key to `PRODUCT#<idenfitier>`.
-The table sort key will store a coded description of what the _statistics_ row represents.
+The table sort key will store a coded description of what the _statistics_ item represents.

 The sort key will contain `S#<language>` with an item for each applicable language.
 The total across all languages will be stored with sort key `S`.
 The item has `count_*` attributes containing a count for each applicable rating.